LiveHelperChat/doc/docs/upgrading.md

 4. [Download most recent LHC version.](http://livehelperchat.com/article/static/5) Overwrite doc,ezcomponents,lib,modules,pos,translations,design folders.
 5. Disable [cache in settings.ini.php](debug.md#disabling-cache)
 6. Login to LHC again and go to `"System configuration" -> "Clear Cache" and click Clear Cache`
-7. Now you can enable cache again in your settings.ini.php
+7. Now you can enable a cache again in your settings.ini.php

 Also if you are updating from any older version you can foolow this pattern, you can do this also for new versions.